 Later on, as the various interviewers re-group to discuss each person, you hope your big idea sticks in their head.
 “I like Bob because he could turn this brand around.
 He has done it before.
 He gets results”.

-Use your 7-second pitch at the top of your resume, your descriptor for your LinkedIn profile, your handshake introduction at networking meetings, or within the body of any emails that you send looking for jobs.
+Use your 7-second personal brand statement at the top of your resume, your descriptor for your LinkedIn profile, your handshake introduction at networking meetings, or within the body of any emails that you send looking for jobs.
 The more you use it, the more you begin to make this your reputation.

 Use your personal brand idea to establish consistency across every media choice you use